MarkGotham/ScoresOfScores/README.md

 [OpenScore]: https://openscore.cc/ "OpenScore - liberating sheet music"

 This is a corpus of French and German songs from the 19th century.
-We inherited a corpus of vocal lines from Leigh Van Handel et al. whose corpus of [French songs is here][LvH French], and the [German songs is here][LvH German].
+We inherited a corpus of vocal lines from Leigh Van Handel et al. whose corpus of [French songs is here][LvH French], and [German songs is here][LvH German].
 This project involved converted those files and crowd-sourcing completions of the piano piano parts.
 A full explanation of the project is provided [here][Scores of Scores].

 [LvH French]: https://github.com/leighvh1/19th-century-art-songs-by-French-composers
 [LvH German]: https://github.com/leighvh1/19th-century-art-songs-by-German-composers